Compare travel insurance for your trip to Russia

-According to the Foreign and Commonwealth Office, around 150,000 British citizens visited Russia in 2015, and most visits are trouble-free.
+According to the Foreign, Commonwealth & Development Office (FCDO), around 150,000 British citizens visited Russia in 2015, and, in general, most visits are trouble-free.
 While most trips to Russia pass without incident, it’s worth protecting yourself against all outcomes, as it will mean you can fully relax and enjoy your holiday.

 It’s mandatory for your travel insurance to cover medical expenses – but you should be sure to include cover for things like lost baggage, cancellation and theft.

 Your travel insurance policy should include cover for: